-In order to empirically assess the importance of e-branding, we interviewed marketing representatives in 13 Austrian companies, which are partly pure e-brands (8) and partly click-and-mortar companies (5).
+In order to empirically assess the importance of ebranding, we interviewed marketing representatives in 13 Austrian companies, which are partly pure ebrands (8) and partly click-and-mortar companies (5).
+With the exception of Cisco, all of them operate as B2C brands.
 As can be seen in Table 1, two of the companies have already ceased operations, which highlights the high volatility and the huge amount of risk which is associated with being a dotcom.